nailujx86/mcmotdparser/README.md

 # MCMotdParser
 ### A parser for Minecraft motds which parses them to HTML

+Supports parsing old and new format motds to HTML and parsing old format motds to new JSON Format motds.

 Usage NodeJS:
 ```javascript
 const motdparser = require('mcmotdparser');